 The Evolution of Hairstyles Over Time

-Hairstyles have continuously evolved, influenced by cultural, social, and technological changes.
+Hairstyles have continuously advanced, influenced by cultural, social, and technological changes.
 In the early 20th century, the bob haircut became a symbol of women’s liberation, as it defied traditional norms of femininity and signaled independence.

 The 1960s and 1970s saw the rise of long, flowing hair as a symbol of countercultural movements, representing freedom and rebellion against mainstream values.